College of Arts and Sciences Distinguished Professor of English

-Robyn Warhol is a College of Arts and Sciences Distinguished Professor of English and Chair of English at the Ohio State University.
+Robyn Warhol is College of Arts and Sciences Distinguished Professor of English at the Ohio State University.
 After 26 years at the University of Vermont, she joined Ohio State's English department and Project Narrative in 2009.

 She and Susan S. Lanser co-edited Narrative Theory Unbound: Queer and Feminist Interventions (2015), awarded Honorable Mention for the 2015 Perkins Prize for the most significant contribution to narrative studies.
 With Helena Michie, she co-authored a work of “meta-archival biography,” Love Among the Archives: Writing the Lives of George Scharf, Victorian Bachelor (2015), which won the North American Victorian Studies Association’s Best Book of the Year for 2015.

-Warhol co-edited (with Diane Price Herndl) Feminisms: An Anthology of Literary Theory and Criticism (1991, 1997), a foundational text for so-called second-wave feminism, and its successor, Feminisms Redux (2009).
-She wrote Having a Good Cry: Effeminate Feelings and Popular Forms (2003), a study of the ways sentimental, romantic and serial texts work to establish and reinforce gendered performance in fans of long-form TV series, Hollywood film and Victorian and contemporary serial fiction and Gendered Interventions: Narrative Discourse in the Victorian Novel (1989), an early work of feminist narratology which explicates her model of the “engaging narrator.”
+Warhol co-edited (with Diane Price Herndl) Feminisms: An Anthology of Literary Theory and Criticism (1991,1997), a foundational text for so-called second-wave feminism, and its successor, Feminisms Redux (2009).
+She wrote Having a Good Cry: Effeminate Feelings and Popular Forms (2003), a study of the ways sentimental, romantic and serial texts work to establish and reinforce gendered performance in fans of long-form TV series, Hollywood film and Victorian and contemporary serial fiction.
+Her first book, Gendered Interventions: Narrative Discourse in the Victorian Novel (1989), is an early work of feminist narratology which explicates her model of the “engaging narrator.”

 Warhol received the 2022 Wayne C. Booth Lifetime Achievement Award from the International Society for the Study of Narrative.
 She has been named a Senior Fellow at the Freiburg Institute for Advanced Study and an Einstein Fellow at the Free University of Berlin’s Kennedy Institute for North American Studies, as well as a Short-Term Fellow at the Huntington Library.

 - The Edinburgh Companion to Contemporary Narrative Theories, co-editor Zara Dinnen.
 Edinburgh: Edinburgh University Press, 2018.